-Harmonic Justice is the first event in a series co-hosted by the National Philharmonic and Pretrial Justice Institute (PJI), with generous support from the Art for Justice Fund.
+Harmonic Justice is a series hosted by the National Philharmonic with generous support from the Art for Justice Fund.

 National Philharmonic is proud to work with senior communities throughout the Washington, DC region and beyond to bolster well-being and connection through musical engagement.
 This season we look forward to building meaningful community through live online events and performances, streamed straight into the homes of our senior community partners.
 We are honored to partner with the dedicated communities at Ingleside at King Farm, Knollwood and The Mather.